Goin’ home, late last night

 This is a world of deliberate disconnections; after all, our favourite chicken brochette has a very brutal beginning and that is an indisputable fact.
 However hard we might try to justify our polished existence or the inheritance of a superior universe, but the aesthetics of aesthetics is not a particularly easy thing to swallow.
 The best we can do is to see the funny side of it.

 I was invited by my good friend Suneet to take pictures of a video shoot that he had commissioned as a part of an ad-campaign.
 It was in a studio, famous for its generous space.
-So there I went, with my three bags full of stands, lights and two cameras, thinking of being over-equipped for the occasion, only to be humbled by the sight of the material welcoming me.
-It looked like a factory that makes aeroplanes: rafters dripping with steel, wires and lights.
-A crowd was busy adding to the snaggle, optimistically finding space for its purpose; laying it on the floor or making it stand; clipping, twisting, raising, waiting, releasing; all without making a racket.
+So there I went, with my three bags full of stands, lights and two cameras, thinking of being over-equipped for the occasion, only to be humbled by the sight of the material welcoming me there.
+It looked like a factory that makes aeroplanes: its rafters dripping with steel, wires and lights.
+A crowd of dwarves was busy adding to the snaggle, optimistically finding space for its purpose; laying it on the floor or making it stand; clipping, twisting, raising, waiting, releasing; all without making a racket.
 That wasn’t all.
-Then they put wood wedges under the rails, corrected the white-balance, set up the trolly, upped and dimmed the lights, added a cutter here, tilted a light there, fought with shadows and flares in a well rehearsed manner to finally achieve the environment of perfection.
+Then they put wood wedges under the rails, corrected the white-balance, set up the trolly, upped and dimmed the lights, added a cutter here, tilted a light there, fought with shadows and flares in a well rehearsed manner to finally achieve their idea of perfection.

-I nudged my two lights into the spray and stick, with some help from the invaders, realising that it wasn’t a scene of oppression and suppression at all.
+I nudged my two lights into the spray and stick, with some help from the invaders, realising that it wasn’t a scene of oppression at all.
 A senior member of their team helped me put my large Rotalux together.
 I would’ve taken the whole day to do it without his help.

 Our models, the three fairies, looked ethereal in Suneet’s wonderfully designed clothes.